 One of his fondest memories to date occurred in Mitsumine (Summer training camp location in Japan), with Sempai Jeff and Sempai Leo (Invermere Dojo).
 During free time from summer camp training, they set out on a run through the very same mountains where Mas Oyama once secluded himself for self-training, which proved to be a very spiritual and motivating experience.

-Daymon Miller is the head instructor of the dojo and teaches the Advanced Kids and Adults classes .
+Daymon Miller earned his Sandan (3rd degree black belt) in the summer of 2016 after completing a 30 person kumite.
+He is the head instructor of the dojo and teaches the Beginner Kids, Advanced Kids and Adults classes .